corneliamorissa/BookBinder/readme.md

 In the home page user can see the top 3 trending books that is based on number of followers.
 When user click to one of the book, they will be redirect to the current book page.

 * **display user favorite books** :
+In the home page the user can find all the books they follow.
+When they click on the book, they will be re-directed to the book page.

 * **display user nearest library** :
 This features let user know the nearest library (with its address) by matching the postcode of the library with some range to the user address